autumn-ragland/simple-javavscript-project/README.md

 # Simple JavaScript Project
 This is a 2-day self directed JS project.
-I will be following a youtube tutorial in order to create a project using HTML, JS, and CSS.
-This project is just a reason for me to code during the job search project.
+I will be following a tutorial to create a project using HTML, JS, and CSS.
+This project is just a reason for me to code during the job search process.